hstreamdb/docs/docs/en/develop/java-sdk/subscription.md

 ## Concepts

-HStreamDB uses subscription to manage the progress information of consumption (e.g. checkpoint, offset).
+HStreamDB uses subscription to manage the progress information of consumption.
 For consumer to consume the data, it **must join** a subscription that **already exists**.

 ## Prerequisites